 Though they go a long way towards keeping you compliant, IDV and KYC checks don’t always stop fraudsters, who will attempt to steal original documentation and impersonate legitimate customers for documentation checks.
 They are also learning methods to trick biometric verification systems, too.

-Lacking phone and email data enrichment, Trulioo doesn’t have a pre-KYC process that can filter out fraudulent users before they reach the KYC stage.
+Lacking phone and email data enrichment or social media checks, Trulioo doesn’t have a pre-KYC process that can filter out fraudulent users before they reach the onboarding stage.
 This means that every customer will go through KYC, even obvious fraudsters, with some to be eventually blocked out later – and can be less cost-effective than other options.